 Community Bible Reading Journals Purchased

-Kids Hearing the Gospel on Sundays
+Average Number of Kids Hearing the Gospel in Kids Ministry on Sundays

-New Partners in 2016
+New Partners in 2017

 One Harbor Partners

-New Families Served through Benevolence Ministry
+Families Served through Benevolence Ministry

 Calico Creek Coffee Bar is located inside our MHCSite.
 The goal of the coffee bar is to make incredible coffee with purpose.
 All profits from the Calico Creek Coffee Bar go toward local non-profits and global missions.